 How do I declare or change my major?

-A student, advisor, or academic department may request a change of major, minor, or catalog for any student currently enrolled or enrolled for a future term via the online Change of Major/Program Form.
-It is highly recommended that students meet with an advisor in their intended new major before submitting this form to ensure their major/minor selection meets their career goals as well as abides by University policy.
-For more information about changing your major please visit the MT One Stop.
+An advisor must request a change of major, minor, or catalog for any student currently enrolled or enrolled for a future term.
+It is highly recommended that students meet with an advisor in their intended new major to ensure their major/minor selection meets their career goals as well as abides by University policy.

 What is an upper division form?

-When should I complete it?
-A: Two semesters before the term you intent to graduate, students should complete an upper-division form and file it with their Graduation Coordinator along with the Intent to Graduate form.
-This form may be obtained from the office of the head of the department in which the student expects to major.
+Two semesters before the term you intend to graduate, students should complete an upper-division form and file it with their Graduation Analyst along with the Intent to Graduate form.
+See your advisor to additional information related specifically to your major.